-Back

-Forward

 Steam engines began to replace the waterwheels in mills.
 Steam engines could run at anytime of the year, away from rivers.

 Since steam engines could run the mill's machines throughout the year, what would happen to the supply of textiles produced by the mills?
-Click on the best answer.

 A) increased

 B) decreased

 C) stayed the same

 Try again!
 The mills would be able to operate more days a year with the steam engine.

-Click the arrow and give it another try.

 The supply of textiles would increase due to the ability of the mills to operate and produce for a greater number of days.
-Click the arrow to continue.